amrnet/amrnet/docs/source/index.rst

 Find out more about the project team (based at London School of Hygiene and Tropical Medicine), and our policy advisory group, `here <https://www.lshtm.ac.uk/amrnet>`__.

 The dashboard code is open access and available in `GitHub <https://github.com/amrnet/amrnet>`_.
 Issues and feature requests can be posted `here <https://github.com/amrnet/amrnet/issues>`__.
-An API is coming soon!
+API access is described on the :doc:`/api` page.

 Citation for AMRnet
 -------------------